 For the absolute best results, shoot with the Sunny 16 rule in mind.
 To that end, fix the shutter speed or aperture to a certain setting and then modify the other variable to the available lighting.

 They’re available on eBay for very good prices.
 But I got mine from a good friend for a sweet deal.

-Canon 7- As another screwmount M39 camera on this list, the Canon 7 is quite legendary not only for its excellent viewfinder and controls, but also because it was designed with an emphasis on speedy controls.
-Combine this with the fact that is often more affordable than the Voigtlander up above, and you’ve got yourself a real winner.
+Canon 7– As another screwmount M39 camera on this list, the Canon 7 is quite legendary not only for its excellent viewfinder and controls, but also because it was designed with an emphasis on speedy controls.
+Combine this with the fact that it’s often more affordable than the Voigtlander up above, and you’ve got yourself a real winner.